douglaskataki/oscp-report-notes/Cheatsheet - Machines.md

 ```

 ##### Reverse shell
-#note This kind of reverse shell is used a lot
+NOTE: This kind of reverse shell is used a lot

 1) Copy powercat.ps1 to your http server directory:
 ```